OrpheusGr/DuckHunt-IRC/README.md

   - You can have the duck fly away after a period of time you choose
   - Find a duck in the distance with !goggles and !snipe it
   - The duck will requack when it's hasn't been shoot
+  - Set a score target at which the round ends, stats remain but scores are wiped, starting the game from scratch.